 Why political psychology?

 I pursued graduate school in part to understand the minds at work inside the beltway.
-Today I consider political psychology to be my primary field of inquiry and that which best represents my academic interests, pursuits, and expertise.
 As an interdisciplinary field, political psychology mirrors the ever-increasing reality of an interconnected world in which knowledge is conceived, communicated, and exchanged across geographic lines, across spheres of inquiry, and across boundaries between what has traditionally been considered public and private spaces.
 The work of Plato, Aristotle, Hobbes, Machiavelli, Michels and Rousseau, each of whom theorized on the state of nature, ‘savage man,’ and the relationship between leaders and their followers, are psychological inquiries from the perspective of political theory.
 Political psychology is perfectly situated to revisit these theories, to employ modern analytic techniques, and to progress our understanding of human nature, behavior and social interaction as it manifests within different political contexts.

 When I’m not working, I primarily serve the demands of my two black cats, Genie and Max Weber.
 I also enjoy hiking, paddling, and swimming along the coast of California.